Analytical Framework for Power System Strength: Mathematical background

 An expression for $\bar{\eta}''$ is found by taking \eqref{eq:cf_prop1_5} and applying the time derivative at both sides:

 The real and imaginary parts of $\bar{\eta}''$ are hereafter denoted as $\sigma$ and $\gamma$, respectively, i.e., $\bar{\eta}''=\sigma+\jmath\,\gamma$, where:

 In the remainder of this work, the (original) first-order relative CF (i.e., $\bar{\eta}-\jmath\,\omega_0$) is denoted as $\bar{\eta}'$ and the second-order CF is denoted as $\bar{\eta}''$.
-For this paper, it is enough to recognize that $\bar{\eta}''$ contains the information of the second-order dynamics of the voltage vector, similarly to how the CF packs the first-order dynamics of the vector.
+In practice, $\sigma\approx \dot{\rho}$ and $\gamma\approx \dot{\omega}$, implying that the second-order CF closely represents the rate of change of the first-order CF. Nevertheless, for this paper, it is relevant to recognize that $\bar{\eta}''$ contains the information of the second-order dynamics of the voltage vector, similarly to how the CF packs the first-order dynamics of the vector.
 Providing a complete physical interpretation of this quantity is out of the scope of this work.